US Army Central celebrates 100 years of Third Army with ceremony at Shaw AFB - South Carolina Radio Network

-The digital clocks in the briefing room at U.S. Army Central’s Patton Hall at Shaw Air Force Base show the local time, and the times for Zulu, Kuwait, U.A.E and Kabul.
+The digital clocks in the briefing room at U.S. Army Central’s Patton Hall at Shaw Air Force Base show the local time, and the times for Zulu, Kuwait, U.A.E. and Kabul.
 But Wednesday morning it was 9 a.m.
 December 1944 in the heart of Europe.

 U.S. Army Central celebrated the centennial of the Third Army with a living history event Wednesday.